Lees in het Nederlands

 We strive for the shortest chain possible.

-Our leather is tanned in Germany & Italy, our bags handmade in Portugal.
+Our leather is tanned in Germany & Italy, our bags handmade in Italy and Portugal.

 We exclusively work with residue leather from the meat industry.

 Our tannery has a closed-loop-water system, collecting and reusing the wastewater from the tanning process.

 We exclusively work with certified partners who can guarantee fair and safe working conditions.

 We maintain personal relations with all of our partners and their teams and visit them regularly.

 We avoid single-use plastics and only use recyclable packaging

 We wrap your handbag in a dust bag from bamboo and a durable cotton tote bag.